saamirhye/saamirhye/README.md

 -->

 - 🔭 I’m currently working at Auxilis (a company that focuses on machine learning and systems development)
-- 🌱 I’m currently learning Angular and TypeScript (and also a DesignCourse to be the best at UI/UX design)
+- 🌱 I’m currently learning Angular and AWS Cloud Development (and also a DesignCourse to excel at UI/UX design and potentially pursue it as a career)
 - 👯 I’m open to collaborate on small to medium projects with anyone who is willing to spend some time outside of work
 <!--
 - 🤔 I’m looking for help with ...